 - Phosphate Group: The group which makes up multiple bonds with various hetero-atoms such as phosphorus is called as Phosphate Functional Group.
 In this group, the oxygen atoms are bonded to the phosphorus atoms along with alkyl group.
 Some of the examples of organic compounds containing this functional group are adenosine triphosphate, DNA, phosphorus acid ( H3PO3 ), phosphoric acid ( H3PO4 ), etc.

 To learn more about how these compounds are named visit our sites article on Nomenclature of Organic Compounds having Functional Groups.
-For more information about other subjects go to our homepage @byjus.com.
+Stay tuned with BYJU’S for more information on Organic and Inorganic compounds.